Updates for the Week

 you find that letter while he is still alive.

-Sing You Home by Jody Picoult (Discussion Leader:
+Sing You Home by Jodi Picoult (Discussion Leader:

 Anne Russell).
 Explores what it means to be gay